 Cinnamon buns is a traditional Nordic treat and most people probably know them as a part of the Swedish Fika.
 Luckily we got them here in Norway as well and I must admit that Liv’s recipe for cinnamon buns is one of the best ones I’ve had.

 She would often cover them in a powdered sugar glaze, but I didn’t this time- as I actually prefer them without- and they are freezable this way.
 If you do want to try with a powdered glaze – just add a touch of water to powdered sugar and mix until smooth and add on top of the buns- either by dipping or using a spoon.

 1 tsp dry yeast*

 150 g butter, cold

 2 tbsp cinnamon

 1 tsp water

-- Add wheat flour, sugar, syrup, eggs, milk and yeast in a mixer like Kitchen Aid.
+- Add wheat flour, sugar, syrup, eggs and yeast* in a mixer like Kitchen Aid.
+Add milk a bit at a time and stop when you reach the desired consistency.
+You want the dough to be firm, but sticky*.
 Use the knead function and knead for around 10 minutes on low speed.

 - Add the cold butter and knead for another 10-15 minutes until the dough is nice and stretchy.